 Along with this catastrophe, Pete Hegseth has also lied about the death of six soldiers in Kuwait calling the Iranian drone attack a "rare squirter".
 This was once again another lie.
 A whistle blower, A US soldier involved in the attack, stated, "I want people to know the unit " was unprepared to provide any defense for itself.
 It was not a fortified position," referring to the unit's status during the incident.

-These are not the first times the U.S. government has told the public one thing while the truth pointed in another direction.
+These are not the first time the U.S. government has told the public one thing while the truth pointed in another direction.

+The Pentagon lies because it has learned it can.
+Every time the public absorbs the shock and moves on, the institution is taught that denial is costless.

+Congress must open a full, independent, and public investigation into the Minab strike with reparations paid to the affected families.

+According to Iran, the commander of the USS Spruance ordered the strike of the Minab school.
+The commander is a native of San Diego and has been completely wiped from the internet by the government.
+He should either come out and clear his name or instead of being a scapegoat become an American hero.

+The Iranian press should not be the source reporting on this catastrophe to bring justice.

+Robert Weiner is a former spokesman in the Clinton and Bush White Houses, and earlier for the House Government Operations Committee.
+He was senior aide to Congressmen John Conyers, Charles Rangel, Claude Pepper, Ed Koch, Senator Ted Kennedy, and Four-Star General/Drug Czar Barry McCaffrey.

+Griffin Cobb is a Policy Analyst at Robert Weiner Associates and the Solutions for Change Foundation.